The Boys (American band the Boys album)

-The Boys is the eponymous second album from American R&B group Suns of Light (originally known as the Boys), released in via Motown Records.
+The Boys is the second album from American R&B group Suns of Light (originally known as the Boys), released in via Motown Records.
 Although L.A.
 Reid and Babyface produced 3 songs on their debut album Messages from the Boys, instead one song is produced by Daryl Simmons and Kayo, who were a part of the LaFace production and songwriting camp.

 Three singles were released from the album: "Crazy", "Thing Called Love" and "Thanx 4 the Funk".
 "Crazy" is the last song the group has released to date to reach #1 on the Billboard R&B chart, as well as the last song to date to chart on the Billboard Hot 100, peaking at #29.

 The album peaked at #108 on the Billboard 200.
 In addition to original songs, it contains a cover of the Michael Jackson song "Got to Be There".